xiomaraR/ny_sharps_collection/readme.md

 # NYS Safe Sharps Collection Locator

-This Flask application provides a web interface for locating nearby safe sharps collection sites in New York State.
+This Flask application provides a web interface for locating nearby safe sharps collection sites in New York State using NYS's Department of Health Data API.

+[All hospitals and nursing homes in New York State are mandated by law](https://www.nysenate.gov/legislation/laws/PBH/1389-DD) to accept home-generated sharps as a free, community service through their sharps collection programs.

 ## Features